shaggyze/uotiara/README.md

 *Intended solely for Mabinogi (North America)

-**Download Location: (Click Releases on the right of Github)** https://github.com/shaggyze/uotiara/releases or https://ci.appveyor.com/project/shaggyze/uotiara/build/artifacts
+**Download Location: (Click Releases on the right of Github)**

+https://github.com/shaggyze/uotiara/releases
+or
+https://ci.appveyor.com/project/shaggyze/uotiara/build/artifacts

-NSIS is required to compile uotiara.nsi https://nsis.sourceforge.io/Download or you can use "install.bat" then open utiara.nsi and compile or use command-line "%PROGRAMFILES(x86)%\NSIS\makensis.exe" uotiara.nsi
+NSIS is required to compile uotiara.nsi https://nsis.sourceforge.io/Download or you can use "install.bat" then open uotiara.nsi and compile or use command-line "%PROGRAMFILES(x86)%\NSIS\makensis.exe" uotiara.nsi

 Official Thread:
 http://mabimods.net/index.php?topic=10456.0